MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 ## Monorepo is good

-If your repository is simple - monorepo is good.
+If your project is simple - monorepo is good.

-If your repository is enterprise - monorepo can be good.
+If your project is enterprise - monorepo can be good.

 If you don't care about coupling your projects - monorepo works.

-If you like resolving merge conflicts - monorepo is very good.
+If you enjoy resolving merge conflicts - monorepo is very good.

 If you want to _feel_ monorepo dev workflow without actually going monorepo you can use tools for that:
 * google's [repo tool](https://source.android.com/source/using-repo.html) and alternatives